 November 16, 2011 by writehandman.com.au

-Great men throughout the ages have achieved great feats.
-Monumental feats with nothing but grit, determination and the inner strength to overcome any challenges or challengers.
-Others became great and legendary, with a little help from their tools.
+Great men throughout the ages have accomplished incredible feats, with nothing but grit, determination and the inner strength to overcome any challenges or challengers.
+Others, became great and legendary, with a little help from their tools.

 Thor – the coolest comic book character of all time (except of course for The Phantom), gave absolute hell to all monsters and demons and kicked the butt of a few bad-attitude Gods also.